 Clearly, these differences are not accidental, but are rooted in manufacturing philosophy.
 This was an era of large-scale parts production in factories: while no part was hand-made without machines, automation had not yet arisen as a force.
 It was a labor-driven, machine-operated process.

 I’m often asked why I’m so interested in fountain pens and why I spend so much time working with them.
-To me, they are not only the work on my bench and what I do, they’re a continuing, growing source of active learning and more passive reflection.
+To me, they are not only what I do, the the work on my bench, they’re a continuing, growing source of active learning and more passive reflection.
 Every brand and model has a reason for existence and a cultural history in which it grew and flourished.
 They are my entry into learning more about their times.
 As always, I am very interested to know your thoughts on these differences, and whether your knowledge can fill in some of my gaps!